 LOCAL AGENCY INVESTMENT FUND (LAIF) is a pooled investment fund in the State Treasury which local agencies may use to deposit funds for investment.
-There is no minimum investment period and the minimum transaction is \$5,000, in multiples of \$1,000 above that, with a maximum of \$1540,000,000 for any agency.
-The City is restricted to a maximum of fifteen (15)ten transactions per month.
+There is no minimum investment period and the minimum transaction is \$5,000, in multiples of \$1,000 above that, with a maximum of \$40,000,000 for any agency.
+The City is restricted to a maximum of fifteen (15) transactions per month.
 It offers high liquidity because deposits can be converted to cash in twenty-four hours and no interest is lost.

 All interest is distributed to those agencies participating on a proportionate share determined by the amounts deposited and the length of time they are deposited.
-Interest is paid quarterly via a check or warrant direct deposit.
+Interest is paid quarterly via direct deposit.
 The State keeps an amount for reasonable costs of making the investments, not to exceed one-quarter of one percent of the earnings.
 The interest rates are fairly high because of the pooling of the State surplus cash with the surplus cash deposited by local governments.
 This creates a multi-billion dollar money pool and allows diversified investments.
 In a high interest rate market, we do better than LAIF, but in times of low interest rates, LAIF yields are higher.
 The City continually invests in the Local Agency Investment Fund (Government Code Section 16429).

-LOS ANGELES COUNTY POOLED INVESTMENT FUND (LACPIF)Pursuant to excess funds in LACPIF for the purpose of investment by the county treasurer Government
+LOS ANGELES COUNTY POOLED INVESTMENT FUND (LACPIF) Pursuant to Government Code Section 53684, local agencies in the County of Los Angeles may deposit excess funds in LACPIF for the purpose of investment by the county treasurer Government Code Sections 53601 and 53635;